isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 When you talk to a database, you get two database handles:

-- A write handle which always points at the primary, here instance-918d currently, and
+- A write-handle which always points at the primary, here instance-918d currently, and
-- a read handle.
+- a read-handle.

-The read handle should be in the same AZ as your client application, and should be selected randomly from the available replicas for reading.
+The read-handle should be in the same AZ as your client application, and should be selected randomly from the available replicas for reading.

 We also have other replicas, for cloning, to make more replicas, and for example time delayed replicas to correct accidental data deletions and other Oopses quickly.

 Machines that are available for reading are organised in “Pools” per AZ.
 Many replication chains have only one Pool, “\<name>-misc”, but some replication chains also have additional pools for workload isolation.
 For example, some chains have “\<name>-slow” pools, and you get a third handle, to which you are supposed to send slow queries that cannot be optimised.

-Other chains are shared between different applications, and in order to prevent crosstalk we have different pools, so that your "application-xml” queries do not mess with the regular “application-misc” queries.
+Other chains are shared between different applications, and in order to prevent crosstalk we have different pools, so that your "application-xml" queries do not mess with the regular “application-misc” queries.
 You are still using a “application-ro” handle, but it is non-overlapping between XML and normal application clients.

 In any case, we run automated capacity tests on each pool, and then adjust pool sizes as needed.
 We also report to ourselves on that.
 Sometimes that report is interesting: